lilsnoops2/anm_itops_playbooks/README.md

 **Variables**
 If these variables are not passed in via the -e argument, they will be prompted for during the script execution
 - `target_hosts` (required): The  groups/hosts that you'd like to run the playbook on.
-Example: -e 'target_hosts=switch,router' will run the playbook for all devices belongiong to groups switch or router.
+Example: -e 'target_hosts=switch,router' will run the playbook for all devices belonging to groups switch or router.
 - `ansible_user` (required): Username to log in to devices
 - `ansible_password` (required): Password to log in to devices (if a device does not log into a dveice in enable, this same password will be tried for enable mode)
 - `ansible_become_password` (optional): Enable password for higher privilages, defaults to ansible_password when not defined
-- `confirm` (required): When running this script, a confimation is required before deleting files, if running using passed -e, this var is required for afk operation.
+- `confirm` (required): When running this script, a confirmation is required before deleting files, if running using passed -e, this var is required for afk operation.

 **Examples**
 Cleans disk image for hosts in the c9200l, c2960x, or c9000 groups